qianqianmi/ClothAnisotropicBRDF/README.md

 # Anisotropic BRDF for Real-Time Cloth Rendering
 This repository contains the shader code implementation for the paper:
-**Anisotropic BRDF Modeling for High-Fidelity Real-Time Cloth Rendering** Submitted to *The Visual Computer*.
+**Anisotropic BRDF Modeling for High-Fidelity Real-Time Cloth Rendering** Submitted to *Computer Animation and Virtual Worlds*.

 ## Important Note
 This code is directly associated with the manuscript submitted to *The Visual Computer*.